rweldzius/PSC7475_S2025/README.md

 | Exams | 30% |
 | Final Project | 20% |

-I will use Blackboard for submission of the various assignments throughout the semester.
+You will use Blackboard for submission of the various assignments throughout the semester.

 **Bump-up policy**: I reserve the right to “bump up” the grades of students who have made valuable contributions to the course in the lecture, tutorials, or discussion/CampusWire.
 This also applies to students who show tremendous progress and growth over the semester.

+Letter grades are determined as per the standard Villanova grading system:

+  * A: 94+
+  * A-: 90-93
+  * B+: 87-89
+  * B: 84-86
+  * B-: 80-83
+  * C+: 77-79
+  * C: 74-76
+  * C-: 70-73
+  * D+: 67-69
+  * D: 64-66
+  * D-: 60-63
+  * F: <60

+**Blackboard Gradebook**: although your grade for each assignment will appear on Blackboard, I will not use Blackboard to estimate your final grade.
+I will calculate your final grade according to the percentages I highlight above, which you can also do using a simple Excel spreadsheet.

 [Back to ToC](#table-of-contents)